|

 Wash Your Brush Regularly

-Surprisingly enough, it would be best if you washed your hairbrush regularly.
+Surprisingly, it’s best to wash your hairbrush regularly.
 Wash your hairbrush once a week or whenever you wash your hair.

 A dirty brush or comb can also cause breakage or scalp conditions, especially if you use them to apply hair products.